 OTHER INFO: Quaking Aspens derive their name due to the leaf stem being flat and structured at an angle making them tremble, shimmer and quake at the slightest of breeze.
 I love the sound they make as well.
 This phenomena is also true for their cousin species, the Cottonwood.

 The Quaking Aspen is another fast growing species in the poplar family native to the cooler regions of North America, (click on thumbnail map above) and one of several species referred to by the common name, aspen.
-Like many species, it goes by serval distinct common names, sometimes leading to confusion, including: quaking aspen, trembling aspen, American aspen, mountain or golden aspen, trembling poplar, white poplar, and popple, as well as others.
+Like many species, it goes by serval distinct common names, sometimes leading to confusion, including: quaking aspen, trembling aspen, American aspen, mountain or golden aspen, trembling poplar, white poplar, and popple, as well as a few others.

 8. Paper Birch (Betula papyrifera)

 Shape: Rounded heart shape very similar to the Quaking Aspen, but has a more pointed tip

 Edges: More sharply toothed than the Cottonwood or Quaking Aspen, more or less double serrated except for rounded base.

 Paper Birch Tree Size and Form: Large tree 80 feet (24 m) high.
 Forming in youth a compact, pyramidal or oval crown of many slender branches ending in very fine branchlets; becoming in old age a long, branchless trunk with a broad, open crown composed of a few large limbs ascending to an acute angle, with almost horizontal branches.

 PAPER BIRCH BARK has such distinct bright white bark with fine horizontal lines, sometimes exhibiting thinly peeled bark, that they require no further investigation in order to identify them.
 Sometime the bark turns dark brownish-black near the ground.

 PAPER BIRCH FALL COLORS range from golden yellow to golden brown